 My colour pick: Primrose Rose Hill Picnic

-A firm favourite with models, make-up artists and manicurists, French nail brand, Kure Bazaar have a range of over 70 super-chic shades.
-All in a variety of textures – matt, glitter or shimmer.
+A firm favourite with models, make-up artists, and manicurists, the French nail brand, Kure Bazaar has a range of over 70 super-chic shades.
+All in a variety of textures – matt, glitter, or shimmer.

 Their 90% natural, 10-free formulas are made from wheat, cotton, wood pulp, potatoes and corn.
 As well as the formulas being free from benzophenone -1 and -3.

 My colour pick: Lychee

 Yapa also contains no hydroquinone monomethyl ether (MEHQ/HQ) which can cause skin and eye irritation.
 I’m particularly drawn to Yapa’s metallic shades which are definitely attention-grabbing!

 The brush makes application easy and the varnish glides on smoothly.
 I found that the polish lasted for well over a week before chipping or flaking.
 So it’s definitely top of my list when it comes to staying power.